Pioneer Naturals Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 33% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 45% for the overall product line.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Free of any plant-based protein boosters, this looks like the profile of a kibble containing a notable amount of meat.

-Pioneer Naturals Grain Free dog food is a plant-based kibble using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Pioneer Naturals Grain Free is a plant-based dry dog food using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.